-If you’re looking for a slightly different, but absolutely delectable meat-free burger, you must try this Vegan Japanese Burger!
+If you’re looking for a slightly different, but absolutely delectable meat-free burger, you must try this Vegan Tofu Burger!

-So, you’re probably wondering what a Japanese burger is!
-Hamburgers are popular in Japan, but aren’t usually served like they are in the West!
+This Vegan Tofu Burger was inspired by Japanese burgers.
+Hamburgers are popular in Japan, but aren’t usually served like they are in the West.
 They usually come with a sauce, which tastes like a combination of soy sauce, ketchup, brown sauce and sugar, and eaten with rice.

 Another realisation was that the secret to super soft tofu burgers is breadcrumbs!
 I found better results having broken up pieces of bread into little breadcrumbs rather than use shop-bought breadcrumbs.
 This method is also much cheaper, and a great way to get rid of stale bread too.